mathworks/optimization-for-model-aircrafts/README.md

 ## Introduction

 This demo optimizes an aircraft with SAE Aero Design 2020 Regular Class problem statement as an example.
 A problem based approach is used to construct the design optimization problem.
-For SAE Aero Design 2020 Regular Class competition, each team's objective was to maximise their Final Flight Score ($`FFS`$) which was the sum of three highest Flight Scores ($`FS_i`$) and a Payload Prediction Bonus ($`PPB`$).
+For SAE Aero Design 2020 Regular Class competition, each team's objective was to maximise their Final Flight Score ($`FFS`$) which was the sum of three highest Flight Scores ($FS_i$) and a Payload Prediction Bonus ($`PPB`$).

 $`FFS = FS_1 + FS_2 + FS_3 + PPB`$